vijayramsriram/RAS-SES-598-Space-Robotics-and-AI/assignments/terrain_mapping_drone_control/README.md

-# Terrain Mapping Drone Control
+# Assignment 3: Rocky Times Challenge - Search, Map, & Analyze

-This ROS2 package implements a drone control system for terrain mapping of the Bishop Fault Scarp using ORBSLAM3 and PX4 SITL simulation.
+This ROS2 package implements an autonomous drone system for geological feature detection, mapping, and analysis using ORBSLAM3 and PX4 SITL simulation.

-## Overview
+## Challenge Overview

-The package provides a controller that guides a PX4-powered drone in a lawnmower pattern over the Bishop Fault Scarp area while maintaining a constant height.
-The drone captures images that are processed by ORBSLAM3 for simultaneous localization and mapping (SLAM).
+Students will develop a controller for a PX4-powered drone to efficiently search, map, and analyze geological features in an unknown environment.
+The system must identify rock formations, estimate their centroids, and determine basal contact footprints while optimizing for time and energy consumption.

+### Evaluation Criteria

+The assignment will be evaluated based on:
+- Total time taken to complete the mission
+- Total energy units consumed during operation
+- Accuracy of centroid estimates for rock formations
+- Precision of basal contact footprint estimation
+- Performance across multiple trials (10 known + 5 unknown scenes)

-### Key Features
+### Key Requirements

-- Automated takeoff and landing
+- Autonomous takeoff and landing capabilities
-- Lawnmower pattern trajectory generation for complete area coverage
+- Efficient search strategy implementation
-- Integration with ORBSLAM3 for real-time mapping
+- Real-time feature detection and mapping
-- Configurable survey parameters (height, speed, area dimensions)
-- Automatic return to launch point after survey completion
+- Energy-conscious path planning
+- Accurate geological feature analysis
+- Robust performance across different scenarios

 ## Prerequisites